Howard Wegley

 • Orville Jack

 There was some confusing information about their children.
-I had to do a lot of digging and cross-referencing to get their children’s name down right.
-In the 1920 US Census, we can see all of their children listed minus their youngest, Orville who wasn’t born yet.
+I had to do a lot of digging and cross-referencing to get their children’s names down right.
+In the 1920 US Census, we can see all of their children listed minus their youngest, Orville, who wasn’t born yet.

 If you have any children (aother than the 9 from above) listed for Joseph and Tena Wegley then you are mistaken and need to re-verify your information.